UpLong23/Project_Euler_Python/README.md

 # Project Euler Python
 ## https://projecteuler.net/
-Some of the solutions of the Project Euler problems using Python.
+Some solutions for the Project Euler problems using Python.